How I Handle My Dry Skin in Winter

 Layering Moisture

 When we get into the depths of winter, the last thing I want is a long nighttime beauty routine.
 It's dark, I'm tired, I just want to go to bed.
-But it's worth it because when I take the time and layer moisture, I wake with happy skin.
+But it's worth it because I wake with happy skin when I take the time and layer moisture.

 After cleansing while my skin is still damp, I apply a hyaluronic acid.
 Acid sounds like it's an exfoliant, but it's a natural substance found in the body's connective tissue.
 It's also a humectant, which means it retains moisture.
 And it has been shown to help speed healing.

 Applying hyaluronic acid to damp skin and then under a moisturizer really makes a difference in how hydrated and happy my skin feels.
-Right now I am using this one from Serovital and like it, but I have also used this one from The Ordinary which is a quality budget-friendly alternative.
+As a content creator, I try a lot of different brands at different pricepoints.
+This one from The Ordinary is a quality budget-friendly alternative.

 Then over my night cream (this one from Colleen Rothschild continues to be a favorite for really hydrating without being greasy), I apply an oil.
-I love this one from Kiehl's, I also love this one from Equilibria, but I have been known to also just use this almond oil.
-And when it's really dry and cold, I replace the oil with old-school Vaseline.
-It sort of seals in all the hydration and then I just use a wet washcloth to remove any residue in the morning.
+When it's really dry and cold, I replace the oil with old-school Vaseline.
+It sort of seals in all the hydration and then I use a wet washcloth to remove any residue in the morning.

-I also layer during the day with the hyaluronic acid, my moisturizer, and a hydrating tinted moisturizer (currently NARS is my jam).
+I also layer during the day with hyaluronic acid, my moisturizer, and a hydrating tinted moisturizer.
 And any day I'm at home and don't have a Zoom or have to shoot content, I do my nighttime skincare during the day.
-These no-makeup yes-moisture days balance out the days when I have a full face and have to go out in the cold and wind.
+These no-makeup, yes-moisture days balance out the days when I have a full face and have to go out in the cold and wind.

 Not Washing My Face in the Morning